Firearms & Ammunition

 Welcoming new shooters

-Every year, over 1 million people receive hunter education supported by excise taxes, like at Vermont’s Green Mountain Conservation Camp, where children learn to shoot alongside many other outdoor skills.
+Every year, over 1 million people receive hunter education supported by federal excise taxes, like at Vermont’s Green Mountain Conservation Camp, where children learn to shoot alongside many other outdoor skills.

 A stream in Kentucky